-\header{Main Contributions} Our contributions can be summarized as: \begin{itemize}[left=0pt, labelsep=1em] \item We introduce diffusion language models as a new paradigm for GR, encouraging non-autoregressive DocID generation.
-To the best of our knowledge, this is the first work to utilize diffusion language models for end-to-end document retrieval.

-\item We conduct extensive empirical comparisons between diffusion-based and auto-regressive GR, highlighting their respective strengths and weaknesses.
+\header{Main Contributions} Our contributions can be summarized as follows: \begin{enumerate*} \item We introduce diffusion language models as a new paradigm for GR, encouraging non-autoregressive DocID generation.
+To the best of our knowledge, this is the first work to utilize diffusion language models for end-to-end document retrieval. \item We adapt the discrete diffusion paradigm to the generation of DocIDs.
+By leveraging the non-autoregressive nature and bidirectional context of diffusion models, our method mitigates the structural mismatch issue and alleviates the error accumulation problem inherent in auto-regressive GR. \item We conduct extensive empirical comparisons between diffusion-based and auto-regressive GR, validating the effectiveness of DiffuGR. \item We demonstrate that DiffuGR provides explicit and flexible control over the quality–latency trade-off, enabling dynamic adaptation of retrieval performance through adjustable denoising budgets. \end{enumerate*}

-\item We demonstrate that DiffuGR not only matches the performance of auto-regressive GR methods, but also offers unique advantages of flexible quality-latency control. \end{itemize} To summarize, our work positions diffusion language models as a feasible and potentially superior alternative to auto-regressive models for GR.
-We hope this study opens up a new line of research at the intersection of generative modeling and information retrieval.